neildawson/neildawson.github.io/cv.md

 - <mark>Led design and product thinking</mark> across multiple product squads.
 - Coached and oversaw the work of other product designers.
-- <mark>Domain expert</mark> for the free credit report area of our service.
+- <mark>Domain expert</mark> for the free credit report.
-- Developed a vision, titled *Atomic Actions*, for unifying two longstanding customer features into a single coherent overview of credit issues, focusing on what can be done to improve.
+- <mark>Set a vision, titled <a href="/../work/eligibilityhub/#proposing-a-new-framework-for-our-product-atomic-actions"><em>Atomic Actions</em></a></mark>, for unifying two longstanding features into one coherent overview of credit issues, focusing on what can be done to improve.
-- Led discovery, definition, and design of [*Credit Assistant*](https://www.totallymoney.com/blog/credit-assistant/), our headline mobile feature.
+- Led discovery, definition, and design of <a href="https://www.totallymoney.com/blog/credit-assistant/" target="_blank">*Credit Assistant*</a>, our headline mobile feature.
 - Launched our first [personalised push notifications]({% link _work/livealerts.md %}).
-- Advocated and designed journeys for a homebrew customer research panel.
+- Advocated for the creation of a homebrew customer research panel and designed the sign up journey.
-- Helped evolve and facilitate team rituals like design critiques and research planning, notably [<mark>establishing weekly customer interviews</mark>]({% link _work/weeklyinterviews.md %}).
+- Helped evolve and facilitate team practices like design critiques and research planning, notably [<mark>establishing weekly customer interviews</mark>]({% link _work/weeklyinterviews.md %}).
-- <mark>Documentation champion and nerd</mark>, maintaining an industry glossary, design project databases, and multiple document templates.
+- <mark>Documentation champion and nerd</mark>, maintaining an industry glossary, design project databases, and templates for team practices.

 ### Senior Experience Designer, AnalogFolk
 September 2015 - September 2018

-- Led feature planning, prototyping, and guerrilla testing of Nando's combined delivery and collection service.
+- Led feature planning, prototyping, and guerrilla testing of [*Nando's* delivery and collection service]({% link _work/nandos.md %}) , boosting conversions by over 40%.
+- Multiple projects for <mark>HSBC</mark>:
+	- Redesigned and oversaw user testing of key journeys in the new <mark>customer banking app</mark>, from flows to pixel-perfect prototypes.
+	- Overhauled the information architecture and data interface of the <a href="https://www.assetmanagement.hsbc.co.uk/en/individual-investor/fund-centre" target="_blank">*Global Fund Centre*</a>.
+	- Researched and wrote mobile interface standards and a <mark>design guide for natural language interfaces</mark>.
-- Led research, user testing with children, and design for Sainsbury's [*Story Studio*]({% link _work/storystudio.md %}), a stop-motion movie app for iOS and Android <mark>used to create tens of thousands of movies on Christmas Day</mark>.
+- Led research, user testing with children, and design for Sainsbury's [*Story Studio*]({% link _work/storystudio.md %}), a stop-motion movie app for iOS and Android used to create tens of thousands of movies on Christmas Day.
 - Researched fintech trends to design and build an <mark>interactive prototype of future-state mobile banking</mark> for Sainsbury's Bank.
-- Multiple projects for a major international bank:
-    - Redesigned and oversaw user testing of key journeys in the new customer banking mobile app, from flows to pixel-perfect prototypes.
-	- Overhauled the information architecture and data interface of an international fund portal.
-	- Researched and wrote <mark>mobile interface standards</mark> and a <mark>design guide for natural language interfaces</mark>.
 - Worked closely with Dulux to improve key journeys in their custom paint ordering service, [*Amazing Space Paint*](https://web.archive.org/web/20200920052116/https://www.analogfolk.com/work/amazing-space-paint), based on detailed analytics and focus group findings.
-- Led a one day <mark>rapid/paper prototyping workshop</mark> for staff at AXA PPP Healthcare.
+- Led <mark>rapid prototyping training</mark> for staff at AXA PPP Healthcare.

 ### Junior, Midweight, then Senior User Experience Designer, Cyber-Duck
 June 2011 - August 2015